Virgin Money London Marathon 2019

 - getting to know some of the fantastic people involved – from the runners and their families to the RNLI staff and lifeboat crew

-- getting volunteering experience for your CV.
+- getting volunteering experience for a CV.

 You don’t need prior knowledge or experience of the RNLI.
 You might be a friend or family member of one of the runners, an RNLI supporter, or maybe you just want to join us for the experience.
 Whatever your reason for getting involved, it’s a great chance to meet new people, get volunteering experience for your CV, and support the RNLI Running Crew.
 And all while enjoying one of the UK’s most popular sporting events.